 The installation process can take up to a few seconds/minutes.
 It will depend on your Internet speed connection.
-Now open your browser and type in your HTTPS/SSL certificate like this https://share.yourname.synology.me In my case it’s https://share.mariushosting.synology.me If everything goes right, you will see the PicoShare homepage.
+Now open your browser and type in your HTTPS/SSL certificate like this https://picoshare.yourname.synology.me In my case it’s https://picoshare.mariushosting.synology.me If everything goes right, you will see the PicoShare homepage.
 At the top right of the page click Log in.
 Follow the instructions in the image below.

-Type in the password that you have previously created at STEP 10.
-Click Authenticate.
+Type in the password that you have previously created at STEP 12 then click Authenticate.
 Follow the instructions in the image below.

-Upload any file from your computer or paste something in the appropriate area and select the link availability (expiration time).
+Upload any file from your computer or paste something in the appropriate area.
+Select the link availability (expiration time).
 Follow the instructions in the image below.

-Share the link with your friends or family.
+Share the autogenerated link with your friends or family.
 Follow the instructions in the image below.

 Note: Can I run Docker on my Synology NAS?
 See the supported models.